-Some of our Financial Advisors also serve as branch managers or in other positions with supervisory responsibility over other Financial Advisors in the branches in which they are located.
-In such cases, we also compensate them for their supervisory activities based on revenues generated by Financial Advisors in the branch office.
+Some of our Financial Advisors also serve as branch managers or in other positions with supervisory responsibility over other Financial Advisors.
+In such cases, we also compensate them for their supervisory activities based on revenues generated by the other Financial Advisors supervised.
 When a supervisor is compensated based on sales of the person he or she is supervising, the supervisor has an incentive for you to make investments that generate greater compensation for the supervisor.
 The particular compensation arrangements between a Financial Advisor and his or her branch manager also can create incentives for the Financial Advisor to recommend transactions, investment products and services that generate greater amounts of revenue for us, the branch manager and the Financial Advisor.